Start-up notification of a branch of a foreign trader

 - a Finnish or Swedish-language copy or a legally valid translation of the memorandum of association, articles of association, rules or other corresponding documents of the trader

-- if the organization or foundation establishing the branch is from outside the EEA, an account thereof that a permission to establish a branch has been obtained from the National Board of Patents and Registration of Finland (Read more about permits to persons from outside the EEA)
+- if the organization or foundation establishing the branch is from outside the EEA, an account thereof that a permission to establish a branch has been obtained from the Finnish Patent and Registration Office (PRH) (Read more about permits to persons from outside the EEA))

 - if a person is reported for entry in the Register who has no Finnish personal identity code, the notification must be accompanied by a proof of the existence of the person (The proof can, for example, be a certified copy of his or her passport.
 If the person concerned is mentioned in the extract from the register concerning the foreign organization or foundation, no other proof of his or her existence is needed.)